jfk-solutions/.github/profile/README.md

 # projects

 - [TIAFileFormat](https://github.com/jfk-solutions/TiaFileFormat) - A C# Library to access TIA projects from V10.5-V20 (without TIA, also Linux and Mac supported)
+- TIAFileFormat.S7CommPlus - Extensions for S7CommPlus (Read Blocks from PLC and Convert to SimaticML, TraceHandling for S7CommPlus)
 - TIAFileFormat.TS - A Typescript port of TIA FileFormat
 - AutomationXmlRenderer - A C# & Typescript Library for rendering AutomationXml to SVGs (supports LAD, FBD, Graph)
 - [TIA VSCode Addon](https://github.com/jfk-solutions/simatic-ax-tia-projects-addon) - A addon to open TIA projects from VSCode (no TIA needed, works also on Mac)